 Fuel pumps pump gasoline from the fuel tank to the engine.
 They’re also responsible for distributing fuel under low pressure to the fuel injection system (or the carburetor) under higher pressure.
 Carburetor engines utilize low-pressure pumps located outside the fuel tank.
 Typically, electric fuel pumps mounted in the fuel tank fully use fuel-injected engines.

 You should also know that electric fuel pumps generate positive electrical pressure in fuel lines.
 They also drive fuel to the internal combustion engine.
 Further, an ignition switch activates a relay that manages the higher current necessary to increase fuel pressure.

 Generally, fuel injectors are 3 to four inches long with a diameter of 1 to 2 inches.
 Comparatively, the in-the-tank fuel pumps are usually 5 to 7 inches long and four to five inches in diameter.

 A fuel injector atomizes the pressurized fuel.
 It also injects it into the combustion chamber.
 In comparison, fuel pumps pressurize fuel and send it through the fuel line and fuel injectors.

 Fuel injectors decrease the pressure within fuel systems, and fuel pumps increase the pressure within the fuel system.

 The fuel pump comes on when the fuel pressure within the fuel lines drops below the prescribed level.
 Once it reaches that level, the fuel pump shuts off.
 A fuel injector’s function is to open it after receiving a pulse generated by the car’s computer.
-The cycle for this pulse is measured in milliseconds.
+The measurement of cycle for this pulse is in milliseconds.
 And the on & off time cycle for a fuel pump is measured in seconds.